arzwa/Whale.jl/docs/src/prior.md

 # Sampling from the prior

+Here I inspect particular prior paraeterizations for Whale by running the HMC sampler in the absence of data.

 ```@example prior
 using DynamicHMC, Whale, DistributedArrays, Distributions, Random
 using DynamicHMC.Diagnostics, Test
+using Plots, StatsPlots
 ```

 ## Constant rates prior